warnerbl/it3080c-scripts/finalProj/readme.md

 3. Give it time and the window should pop up.
 4. If the window does not pop up check your windows down below and you may have to click a window that will have the python symbol in the bottom

+I haven't used python before this class and it was a lot of fun to code something I liked.
+I love soccer and thought it was fun to show the premier league table on a gui and stats along with it.
+Especially because I am an Arsenal fan and they are on top of the league.

+## Thanks for a great semester :D